Yokohama Kaidashi Kikou: Novel

-A novel based on Yokohama Kaidashi Kikō called Yokohama Kaidashi Kikou Novel: Seeing, Walking, Being Glad (小説 ヨコハマ買い出し紀行―見て、歩き、よろこぶ者), written by Teriha Katsuki (香月照葉, Katsuki Teriha) and illustrated by Hitoshi Ashinano, was published by Kodansha on 23 October 2008 (ISBN 978-4-06-373326-6).
+A novel based on Yokohama Kaidashi Kikou called Yokohama Kaidashi Kikou Novel: Seeing, Walking, Being Glad (小説 ヨコハマ買い出し紀行―見て、歩き、よろこぶ者), written by Teriha Katsuki (香月照葉, Katsuki Teriha) and illustrated by Hitoshi Ashinano, was published by Kodansha on 23 October 2008 (ISBN 978-4-06-373326-6).
 Set long after the conclusion of the manga series, it tells the story of a boy robot named Omega and his search for the legendary Cafe Alpha.

 Reception and awards

-Even though it has not been published in English until they began releasing the second edition releases in 2022, Yokohama Kaidashi Kikō has received significant attention from reviewers outside Japan.
+Even though it was not published in English until the second edition releases began in 2022, Yokohama Kaidashi Kikou has received significant attention from reviewers outside Japan.
 Many reviewers praise Ashinano's drawing style, meticulous pacing, and engaging characters.
 Dirk Deppey wrote in The Comics Journal, "Yokohama Kaidashi Kikou isn't just one of my favorite manga stories; it's one of my favorite comics, period."
 Derik A. Badman wrote, "This is light years beyond almost all the manga being translated and published in the US."
 A reviewer at Uknighted Manganime wrote, "Artwise, Yokohama Kaidashi Kikou ranks as the most impressive I have ever seen," adding, "Yokohama Kaidashi Kikou is, in short, the finest manga I have ever read, and I don’t see it being surpassed anytime soon, if ever."

 The series won the 2007 Seiun Award for Best Manga.